 Made to Measure Fabric Choices

-That gives customers less options, but most will find something they’re looking for if they’re having a made to measure suit built.
+That gives customers fewer options, but most will find something they’re looking for if they’re having a made-to-measure suit built.

 When you’re having a bespoke suit made for you, you’ll need to come in for regular fittings during the creation process, even after you’ve had an initial fitting and measurement session with the tailor that is quite exhaustive.